samnabi/shopkit/readme.md

 ## Upgrading from v1.0.3

 If you're upgrading from Shopkit 1.0.3 or earlier, note that the location of the `Register` page has changed, and a new page called `Reset` has been introduced.

-New structure
+The new folder structure looks like this:

 ```
 content/